Home » Marriage Help » Importance of Emotional Intimacy in Relationship

 Exposure To Abuse and Violence

-If one or both partners are victims of abuse and violence, either physically or emotionally.
-It might cause a strain on the relationship.
+If one partner or a spouse or both partners are victims of abuse and violence, either physically or emotionally.
+It might cause ongoing conflict and a strain on the marriage relationship.

 This person has gone through trauma, and the effect made them want to build a defense system against a future occurrence.
-This might make it less likely for them to open up to intimacy.
+This might make it less likely for them to feel relaxed and vulnerable enough to open up to intimacy.

 Mental Health Status